-The Red Hat JBoss Fuse console's wrapper feature generates a wrapper around the JBoss Fuse runtime that allows you to install a message broker as a system service.
-The wrapper feature does not come preinstalled in the console, so before you can generate the service wrapper you must install the wrapper feature.
+The Red Hat JBoss Fuse console wrapper feature generates a wrapper around the JBoss Fuse runtime instance.
+You use the wrapper to install the message broker as a system service.
+The wrapper feature is not installed by default in the console, so before you can generate the service wrapper you must install the wrapper feature.

-Once the feature is installed the console gains a wrapper: install command.
+After the feature is installed the console gains a wrapper:install command.
 Running this command generates a generic service wrapper in the JBoss Fuse installation.